-- Send a campaign and/or flow after integrating your ecommerce platform so that you have data to generate RPR.
+Before getting started, integrate your account with an ecommerce platform and send a campaign or flow so that you have data to generate RPR.

 You can find RPR in your dashboard; however, you can also calculate it yourself from campaign reporting.
 The calculation for RPR is as follows:

-The resulting number from this calculation will tell you how much revenue you gained per recipient for a given email.
-This, in turn, will show you how well your emails perform in practice and allow you to strategize to boost success in the future.
+The resulting calculation will tell you how much revenue you gained per recipient for a given email.
+As such, you will learn how well your emails perform in practice and allow you to strategize to boost success in the future.

-To find the historical RPR for a given campaign, head to your Analytics Dashboard by selecting Dashboard > Analytics.
+To find the historic RPR for a given campaign, head to your Analytics Dashboard by selecting Dashboard > Analytics.

 From there, select Add Card in the upper right-hand corner.
 A popup will prompt you to choose a metric, add a modifier, and select how you want to visualize your data.

-Click Save and your resulting Average Daily Revenue Per Recipient will appear in a table format within your card.
+Click Create and your resulting average daily RPR will appear in a table format within your card.

 By establishing RPR expectations, you can productively plan each month and leverage discounts (or other incentives) more deliberately.
 For example, if you offer a coupon code of 10% in a campaign, you can calculate the RPR of this email and measure that against how much was spent to offer the discount, highlighting if the discount benefits your business or not.

 You will also see what type of emails do best with your audience and update your content calendar to reflect such trends.
-RPR is important for campaign analysis to make sure your business achieves its goals in revenue for each campaign sent.
+RPR is important for campaign analysis to make sure your business achieves its revenue goals for each campaign.
 Stores in the top 25% of campaign performance are making about 2.5-3x the revenue per email.

 For example, for businesses making $1- $1M in revenue and have an average order value of less than $28, the top 25% of those businesses are making at least 81 cents for each abandoned cart email they send.
-Thus, this 81 cents is their RPR for that specific flow.
+This 81 cents is their RPR for that specific flow.

-If you find one of your flows is performing below-average, run some tests to see where you can improve.
+If you find that one of your flows is performing below-average, run A/B tests to see where you can improve.
 Consider testing different subject lines, timing, number of emails, and more.
 For more information on measuring flow performance, check out our guide to performance benchmarks for Flows.

 Analyzing RPR will help you iterate and understand what your audiences respond to, and conversely, what is not working for your business.
 If your RPR is lower than desired, consider the following changes: